Michigan Neck and Back Injury Attorney

 Between each vertebra in your spine is a soft, rubbery, and flexible cushion called a spinal disc.
 Its primary purpose is to absorb shock from regular motions and activities that place the spine under pressure.
 These discs are small and have limited blood, so any damage dealt with them can be hard for your body to repair, especially if the impairment further limits the blood supplied to them.
 Due to an accident, it’s possible to develop a herniated disc, which is when the soft, near-liquid insides of a disc are pushed beyond the margin of the disc and create pressure on a vertebra’s cervical nerve, creating unpleasant and sometimes excruciating pain.
-Be sure to reach out to one of our personal injury attorneys if you believe this has happened to you.

 Types of Herniated Discs